QuBenhao/LeetCode/problems/problems_1687/problem.md

 # 1687.
-Delivering Boxes from Storage to Ports
+Delivering Boxes from Storage to Ports [Rating: 2610.08]

 You have the task of delivering some boxes from storage to their ports using only one ship.
 However, this ship has a **limit** on the **number of boxes** and the **total weight** that it can carry.